-Some great new technology-enabled learning tools came on the scene in 2014, including the enhanced video player LectureScape, technologies that create immersive online learning environments (such as simulations), and tools that foster better communication and collaboration.
+Some great new technology-enabled learning tools came on the scene , including the enhanced video player LectureScape, technologies that create immersive online learning environments (such as simulations), and tools that foster better communication and collaboration.
 We will much more of this type of innovation going forward, as more research is done into how people learn online and more emphasis is placed on providing not just training, but engaging and meaningful training.

 Training will become more personalized and adaptive.